 Bar Martha ★ 4.7

 Bar Martha in Tokyo's Ebisu is the canonical vinyl listening bar: 6,000-record wall played on vintage Tannoy GRF speakers.
-No talk, no photos, no requests, just a chair and a whisky.
+No talk, no photos, no requests.

 Tip: Cover charge plus a whisky-led menu.
 Strict no-conversation rule; arrive solo or in pairs and don't ask the bartender to skip a track.